datasciencemonkey/datasciencemonkey.github.io/_posts/2016-06-12-for-the-love-of-jupyter-and-sas.markdown

 ```bash
 jupyter nbconvert <my_notebook.ipynb> --to slides
 ```
 This will produce a .slides.html file on the same folder.
 You can then simply serve this up during your presentation to get produce these type of [results](http://lab.hakim.se/reveal-js/#/).
 You can also easily change the themes and transitions.
-Beyond this, you can automate the whole process quite easily.Maybe I'll show that in another post.
+Beyond this, you can automate the whole process quite easily.
+Maybe I'll show that in another post later.